 You needn't worry too much about the lack of a staging environment, though.
 You can create one yourself on a subdomain.

 If you'd like to build a website yourself, Bluehost has got you covered with direct access to the Weebly site builder.
 The site builder is free, but you can only create a maximum of 6 pages.
 If you'd like to create more pages, you will have to upgrade to the Weebly professional plan which costs upward of $3.29 depending on the plan you want.

-We've used the Weebly site builder on some of our projects before and we can say that it is easy to use, has a great drag and drop functionality and is great for beginners.
-If you'd like to check out other providers who offer Weebly exclusively, you could read our Bluehost vs. HostMonster comparison article.
+We've used the Weebly site builder on some of our projects before and we can say that it is easy to use, has a great drag and drop functionality, and is great for beginners.
+Another great alternative would be Squarespace, which we also thoroughly compared with Bluehost.

 1&1, on the other hand, makes use of their own website builder called 1&1 My Website Builder which is a really ingenious name if you choose not to think about it.
 MyWebsite is a website builder that is great for small businesses and professionals.
 The website builder works like most professional builders and offers you a template that you can populate with your own content using drag and drop technology.
 However, moving things around on the page can be nerve-wracking as the editing interface only works in sections.
 The MyWebsite builder has two plan tiers which are the Website and Stores plans.

 The website plan costs a dollar for the first month and five dollars for subsequent months while the Store plans start at $15 for five months.
 Basically, the Weebly website builder is great for beginners because it allows you to get your job done quicker.
 However, 1&1 is great for users with a bit more experience who would like a bit more flexibility in the creation of their website.